warren-bank/Android-libraries/README.md

         * returns a result that includes the selected directory
     * when choosing a file:
       * can click on a file in the current directory
+        * can validate filenames with a regex pattern
+        * if the filename is acceptable
           * closes Activity
           * returns a result that includes the selected file
-* what this fork adds:
+    * when choosing a new file:
+      * can choose a directory
+      * after the current directory has been selected
+        * can enter the new filename into a dialog
+          * can validate filenames with a regex pattern
+          * if the filename is acceptable
+            * closes Activity
-  * "edit" button to change the current directory by manually entering a file path with the keyboard
+            * returns a result that includes the absolute file path for the new file
-  * "home" button to change the current directory to the [primary shared/external storage directory](https://developer.android.com/reference/android/os/Environment#getExternalStorageDirectory())
 * what I like:
   * size of the library is incredibly compact
     * no dependencies